 When do I get my finished piece back?

-I usually give a time frame of @3-4 weeks.
-In that time, Your piece will be sent to our caster, I will receive it back, It will then be sent to the Dublin Assay office to get hallmarked.
-Upon it's return, I will work on it and have it polished up and ready for you to either collect from the studio, or post to you.
+I aim to have pieces ready for you within 2 weeks but I give a time frame of @3-4 weeks, especially during busy periods.
+In that time, Your piece will be sent to our caster, I will receive it back, Upon it's return, I will work on it and have it polished up and ready for you to either collect from the studio, or post to you.

 Can anyone do these workshops?